Skip to Main Content

 However, polarization by reflection isn’t always as complete as using film because photons with other oscillation directions can also be reflected, if not refracted by the part surface.
 This phenomenon of partial polarization explains why when rotating sunglasses (or turning your head while wearing them), the scene can get a bit brighter or darker, but not go to extinction – it all can’t be dialed out with an analyzer (vertically oriented transmission axis in this case).
 Metallic surfaces, on the other hand, typically reflect most, if not all the incident unpolarized light (no refraction into the material), so different strategies are often needed when it is not practical to polarize the ambient light before it is incident on a part’s surface.

-A more effective use of light polarization is illustrated in Fig. 53, namely for detecting stress-induced structural lattice damage in otherwise transparent, but birefringent materials, typically plastics.
-Recall that plane polarized light has wave oscillations in only 1 plane, unlike unpolarized light.
-When plane polarized light is transmitted through a stress-induced birefringent material, it resolves into 2 principal stress directions, each with a different refractive index, and thus the 2 component waves are said to be out of phase.
-They then destructively and constructively interfere, creating the alternating dark and light bands, respectively we see illustrated in Fig. 53b.
+Another use of light polarization is illustrated in Fig. 63, namely for detecting stress-induced structural lattice damage in otherwise transparent, but birefringent materials, typically plastics.
+Recall that plane polarized light has wave oscillations in only one plane, unlike unpolarized light.
+When plane polarized light is transmitted through a stress-induced birefringent material, it resolves into two principal stress directions, each with a different refractive index, and thus the two component waves are said to be out of phase.
+They then destructively and constructively interfere, creating the alternating dark and light bands we see illustrated in Fig. 63b.

 Polarization References for further reading: